How to Compute a Moving Sum: Examples of Other Sliding Window Calculations

-Both $\max$ and $\min$ are associative and idempotent, and sometimes commutative, \footnote{Note that many implementations are not commutative, e.g. when there is missing data.} and binary operations with these operations correspond to meet and join operators of semi-lattices.
+Both $\max$ and $\min$ are associative, idempotent, and commutative, \footnote{Note that many implementations are neither associative nor commutative, e.g. when there is missing data.} and binary operations with these operations correspond to meet and join operators of semi-lattices.
 From an algorithmic standpoint $\max$ and $\min$ have the useful property that $\max (x, y) \in \theset{x, y}$, $\min (x, y) \in \theset{x, y}$.
 Binary operations satisfying $x * y \in \theset{x, y}$ are in one to one correspondence with reflexive binary relations, and we call such operations {\em selection operators} or {\em selective}. \footnote{We will comment further on this in Section \ref{sec:selection-operators}.} Both Subtract-on-Evict and Difference of Prefix Sums fail for $\max$ and $\min$ because of the lack of inverses. \end{example}

-\begin{example} The well known operation of filling forward missing data can be represented as a sliding window calculation, where the length of the window is one greater than the maximum number of data points you allow to be filled from any non-missing value.
+\begin{example}[Fill Forward] The well known operation of filling forward missing data can be represented as a sliding window calculation, where the length of the window is one greater than the maximum number of data points you allow to be filled from any non-missing value.
 The binary operation in this case is {\em coalesce}, and is defined as

 The windowed fill-forward calculation itself is

 and as before we drop $a_i$ with $i<1$ from the calculation and so have